 How?
 Keep track of what you read every week and how many titles you’ve finished.
 Every Sunday, we’ll create a check-in post; comment on the post with what you’ve read or listened to that week (and what you thought of it!).
 If you’ve completed the challenge, fill out the form embedded in the post to give us your name and email address so we can contact you after the challenge is over.
 The challenge will run on the honor system, so be good!

 Format matters, because listening can be a very different experience from reading in print, so be sure to experience challenge-eligible titles in the format in which they were honored.
-For example, Scowler won the Odyssey Award, which reocgnizes outstanding audiobooks, so even if you’ve already enjoyed the print version, you’ll need to listen to the audiobook to count it for this challenge.
-Tip: Some titles will be faster reads than others, so if you’re not sure if you can read 25 books in 20 weeks, start with quicker reads (like Quick Picks and Great Graphic Novels) first!
+For example, Five, Six, Seven, Nate! was named an Odyssey Honor, an award that recognizes outstanding audiobooks, so even if you’ve already enjoyed the print version, you’ll need to listen to the audiobook to count it for this challenge.
+Tip: Some titles will be faster reads than others, so if you’re not sure if you can read 25 books in four months, start with quicker reads (like Quick Picks and Great Graphic Novels) first!

 Who?
 All readers of young adult literature — teachers, librarians, publishers, booksellers, bloggers, parents, teens, anyone! — are welcome to accept our reading challenge.
 If you’re a librarian or teacher, consider encouraging your patrons or students to give it a try.